SamFung8/OpenGL_Virtual-Jeep-Game/ReadMe.md

     program with a virtual jeep game and asked to extend this program to provide additional features.

 <h1> 2.
 Basic Requirements </h1>
-    -<h2>2.1.
-Creating new objects (10 marks) </h2>
+    2.1.
+Creating new objects (10 marks)
-        -<p>Create or import at least one new object with color,material,texture properties and put it them at suitable locations.</p>
+            Create or import at least one new object with color,material,texture properties and put it them at suitable locations.

-    <h2>2.2.
-Menu and Lighting (10 marks)</h2>
+    2.2.
+Menu and Lighting (10 marks)
-    <p>Add a pop-up menu to switch between different light properties (ambient, diffuse, specular
-    and position, point lights, directional lights, spotlights).</p>
+            Add a pop-up menu to switch between different light properties (ambient, diffuse, specular and position, point lights, directional lights, spotlights).

     <h2>2.3.
 Manipulation (10 marks)</h2>
     Use keyboard/mouse to manipulate an object (size, position and angle) and the camera